-- Configure your interfaces and add any EtherChannels according to Configure a Physical Interface, on page 7 and Add an EtherChannel (Port Channel), on page 8. - If you want to add an already-allocated interface to an EtherChannel (for example, all interfaces are allocated by default to a cluster), you need to unallocate the interface from the logical device first, then add the interface to the EtherChannel.
-For a new EtherChannel, you can then allocate the EtherChannel to the device. - If you want to replace the management interface with a management EtherChannel, then you need to create the EtherChannel with at least 1 unallocated data member interface, and then replace the current management interface with the EtherChannel.
-After the ASA reloads (management interface changes cause a reload), you can add the (now unallocated) management interface to the EtherChannel as well. - For clustering or failover, make sure you add or remove the interface on all units.
+- Configure your interfaces and add any EtherChannels according to Configure a Physical Interface, on page 7 and Add an EtherChannel (Port Channel), on page 9. - If you want to add an already-allocated interface to an EtherChannel (for example, all interfaces are allocated by default to a cluster), you need to unallocate the interface from the logical device first, then add the interface to the EtherChannel.
+For a new EtherChannel, you can then allocate the EtherChannel to the device. - For clustering or failover, make sure you add or remove the interface on all units.
 We recommend that you make the interface changes on the data/standby unit(s) first, and then on the control/active unit.
 New interfaces are added in an administratively down state, so they do not affect interface monitoring.